2729400n/TermEditor/README.md

 ## Installation
 Run the following command to install Revise
 ```
-cargo install revise
+cargo install TermEdit
 ```

 ## Usage
-To start using Revise, run the following command
+To start using TermEdit, run the following command
 ```
-revise <file>
+TermEdit <file>
 ```
+##
+This work is a fork of The revise terminal editor by nadmax it however implements cross terminal comatibility

 ## Contributing
 See [Contributing Section](https://github.com/nadmax/revise/blob/master/CONTRIBUTING.md) to find out how you can contribute.